Lightning-AI/litgpt/tutorials/resource-tables.md

 ## Finetuning with LoRA on 1 GPU

-The following experiments were conducated on 1xA100 with a minibatch size of 128 using the `finetune/lora.py` script.
+The following experiments were conducted on 1xA100 with a minibatch size of 128 using the `finetune/lora.py` script.

 | Size  | Model          | Quantization | Microbatch size | Trainable parameters | Max GPU RAM | Time 1k iterations | Time 50k iter (extrapolated) |
 |-------|----------------|--------------|-----------------|----------------------|-------------|--------------------|------------------------------|